Creating a Sequence

 Of course, for clarity, it’s better to use the empty()

-method.
-However, we don’t always know from the beginning if there are elements to stream.
+method when we don’t plan to publish any elements.
+However, we don’t always know from the beginning if there are elements to publish.
 Besides, Mono

 is supposed to accept zero or one element, right?